psidnell/ofexport/DOCUMENTATION.md

             flagged
             !flagged
             due=tomorrow
-            start!=this week (this will need quoting on the command line) sort=completed
+            start!=this week (this will need quoting on the command line, because of the space) sort=completed
+            prune
+            flatten

           See DOCUMENTATION.md for more information